Comfort

 - Sleeping bag liner - silk, cotton or fleece - adds an extra layer

 - Inflatable mattress for your comfort sake.
-Mattresses are not provided.
+Mattresses can be provided (please enquire in advance)

 - Pyjamas or tracksuits or thermals for sleeping in